 Gunnar Eliassen Mr. Eliassen has served on the Board since our formation, and has served on the board of directors of the general partner of QES LP since January 2017.
-Mr. Eliassen has been employed by Seatankers Consultancy Services (UK), an affiliated company of Geveran since 2016, where he is responsible for overseeing and managing various public and private investments.
+Mr. Eliassen has been employed by Seatankers Consultancy Services (UK), an affiliated company of Geveran, since 2016, where he is responsible for overseeing and managing various public and private investments.
 Mr. Eliassen's past experience includes his role as Partner at Pareto Securities (New York), where he worked from 2011 to 2015 and was responsible for execution of public and private capital markets transactions with emphasis on the energy sector.
 Mr. Eliassen received a Master in Finance from the Norwegian School of Economics.
 We believe Mr. Eliassen is qualified to continue to serve on the Board due to his extensive experience with public and private investments, including investments in the oil and gas industry.

-Bobby S. Shackouls Mr. Schackouls was the Chairman of Burlington Resources, Inc. from 1997 until its acquisition by ConocoPhillips in 2006.
+Bobby S. Shackouls Mr. Shackouls has served on the Board since January 2019.
+Mr. Shackouls was the Chairman of Burlington Resources, Inc. from 1997 until its acquisition by ConocoPhillips in 2006.
 Subsequent to the acquisition, Mr. Shackouls served on the ConocoPhillips Board of Directors until his retirement in 2011.
 He joined Burlington Resources/Meridian Oil Inc. in 1993 as Executive Vice President and Chief Operating Officer, and held positions of increasing leadership responsibility, including Chairman, President and Chief Executive Officer of Burlington Resources Inc. Mr. Shackouls began his career with Exxon Company U.S.A. in New Orleans where he held several engineering positions.
 He currently serves as a director on the boards of Oasis Petroleum Inc., The Kroger Co. and Plains GP Holdings, LLC, the ultimate general partner of Plains All American Pipeline, L.P.
 Mr. Shackouls also serves on the boards of the Sam Houston Area Council and the National Board of the Boy Scouts of America, and the Mississippi State University Foundation.
 He is a past Chairman of the National Petroleum Council.
 Mr. Shackouls holds a Bachelor of Science degree in chemical engineering from Mississippi State University.
+We believe that Mr. Shackouls is qualified to serve on the Board due to his extensive background in the energy sector.

 Dag Skindlo Mr. Skindlo has served on the Board since our formation, and has served on the board of directors of the general partner of QES LP since April 2016.
-Mr. Skindlo has served as member of the board of directors and as the Chief Financial Officer for Archer Limited, one of our Principal Stockholders, since April
+Mr. Skindlo has served as member of the board of directors and as the Chief Financial Officer for Archer Limited, one of our Principal Stockholders, since April 2016.

-2016.
 Mr. Skindlo is a business-oriented executive with 25 years of oil and gas industry experience.
 Mr. Skindlo joined Schlumberger in 1992 where he held various financial and operational positions.
 Mr. Skindlo then joined the Aker Group of companies in 2005, where his experience from Aker Kvaerner, Aker Solutions and Kvaerner includes both global CFO roles and Managing Director roles for several large industrial business divisions.
 Prior to joining Archer in 2016, Mr. Skindlo was with private equity group HitecVision where he served as CEO for Aquamarine Subsea.
 Mr. Skindlo earned a Master of Science in Economics and Business Administration from the Norwegian School of Economics and Business Administration (NHH).
 We believe Mr. Skindlo is qualified to continue serve on the Board due to his vast business experience, having founded and served as a director and as an officer of multiple companies, both private and public, and his service on the boards of numerous non-profit organizations.